-10.3.1.1 Thread Scheduling in the RTSJ
+9.6.1.1 Thread Scheduling in the RTSJ

 Ensuring that Java programs can execute in a timely fashion was a main goal of the RTSJ.
-To enable the development of realtime software in an environment with a garbage collector that stops the execution of application threads in an unpredictable way (see Fig. 10.1), the new thread classes RealtimeThread and
+To enable the development of realtime software in an environment with a garbage collector that stops the execution of application threads in an unpredictable way (see Fig. 9.1), the new thread classes RealtimeThread and NoHeapRealtimeThread were defined.
+These thread types are unaffected, or at least less severely affected, by garbage collection activity.
+Also, at least 28 new priority levels, logically higher than the priority of the garbage collector, are available for these threads, as illustrated in Fig. 9.2.

-Figure 10.1: Java Threads in a classic JVM are interrupted by the garbage collector thread
+Figure 9.1: Java Threads in a classic JVM are interrupted by the garbage collector thread

-Figure 10.2: RealtimeThreads can interrupt garbage collector activity
+Figure 9.2: RealtimeThreads can interrupt garbage collector activity